nazarepiedady/sass-docs-pt/source/blog/019-request-for-comments-module-system-proposal.md

 In addition to namespacing, there are a few important differences between `@use` and `@import`:

 * `@use` only executes a stylesheet and includes its CSS once, no matter how many times that stylesheet is used.

 * `@use` only makes names available in the current stylesheet, as opposed to globally.

 * Members whose names begin with `-` or `_` are private to the current stylesheet with `@use`.

 * If a stylesheet includes `@extend`, that extension is only applied to stylesheets it imports, not stylesheets that import it.

 Note that placeholder selectors are *not* namespaced, but they *do* respect privacy.

 #### Controlling Namespaces

-Although a `@use` rule's default namespace is determined by the basename of its URL, it can also be set explicitly using `as`:
+Although a `@use` rule's default namespace is determined by the basename of its URL, it can also be set explicitly using `as`.

 ```scss
 @use "bootstrap" as b;